AbsurdlySuspicious/sg-sprite/README.md

     - **A:** GXT is a PS Vita texture format.
 Convert them into png before using sg-sprite with this tool: [Scarlet Project](https://github.com/xdanieldzd/Scarlet).
-      Converted PNGs will have ` (Image 0)` suffix but starting from 0.2.3 sg-sprite will pick them up nevertheless so you don't need to rename them to match `.lay` files names.
+      Converted PNGs will have ` (Image 0)` suffix but starting from 0.2.3 sg-sprite will pick them up nevertheless, so you don't need to rename them to match `.lay` files names.
-      Resulting sprites may have glitchy background in this case and I suspect this is a gxt-to-png conversion issue (you can confirm it if you look into one of converted/source PNGs).
-Let me know if there is any better maintained converter so I can replace the link.
+      Resulting sprites may have glitchy background in this case, and I suspect this is a gxt-to-png conversion issue (you can confirm it if you look into one of converted/source PNGs).
+Let me know if there is any better maintained converter, so I can replace the link.
 -
     - **Q:** I see some transparent PNGs with `_oX` suffix in output folder.
 What are these?
     - **A:** These are overlays.
 They are intended to be drawn on top of the sprite,